uktrade/iterable-subprocess/README.md

 Python utility function to communicate with a subprocess using iterables: for when data is too big to fit in memory and has to be streamed.

-Data is sent to a subprocess's standard input via an iterable, and extracted via another iterable.
+Data is sent to a subprocess's standard input via an iterable, and extracted from its standard output via another iterable.
 This allows an external subprocess to be naturally placed in a chain of iterables for streaming processing.

 ## Installation